bakhshiali/bakhshiali.github.io/_pages/cv.md

 Research activities
 ======
-* siRNA related review article
-* Tisue Engineering related Book translation-10 chapter (English-Persion, Royan Institute)
+* Friction Reduction of SS and Ni-Ti orthodontic wires (RA at IPM)
+* Production and development of mechanical properties of PMMA polymer with thicknesses over 2 cm (RA at IPM)
+* Production of chitosan-polyvinyl alcohol antibacterial nanofibers-antimicrobial properties against fungi (Candida), Gram-positive (Staphylococcus) and Gram-negative (Klebsiella) bacteria (RA at IPM)
-* Fabrication of Nanofiber concentrator portable electrospinning device (Patent)
+* Fabrication of Nanofiber concentrator portable electrospinning device-sub 50 nm-drug delivery (Patent)
 * Artificial intelligence for 4 band resistor-color decoder
-* Plasma-assisted spark discharge nanoparticle synthesis (RA at IPM)
+* Plasma-assisted (spark discharge) nanoparticle synthesis (RA at IPM)
 * Fabrication of atmospheric cold plasma system for surface modification
 * Synthesis of chitosan and derivative oligosaccharides (IUST university-M.Sc)
 * Artificial intelligence for breast cancer detection from CT scan images